RosettaCommons/documentation/Getting-Started.md

 As long as commonly available compilation tools are available for your use, you should be able to build and run Rosetta in your user directory without cluster administrator involvement.
 Just treat it like a [[local install into userspace|Getting-Started#installation-on-mac-linux]].

-##Windows
-(sad_trombone_sound.mp3) Unfortunately, we are not able to support Rosetta on Windows.
-The two main reasons are that 1) almost all Windows computers are desktops/laptops with insufficient power to run most of Rosetta's applications, and 2) there are no free, easy-to-use C++ compilers available for Windows.
-If you have access to a native Windows C++ compiler, you may be able to get Rosetta running (this is how Rosetta@HOME, which runs on Windows, is produced).
-If you wish to install [[Cygwin|https://en.wikipedia.org/wiki/Cygwin]], it is technically possible to use G++ under Cygwin to compile Rosetta under Windows.
-Again, this is not supported, but it has been done.

 Use of Rosetta on national-scale supercomputing resources
 ---------------------------------------------------------